Met Header

 Tips for visiting the Metropolitan Museum of Art

-• Make a plan: The Met is large, and it's really easy to get lost or off track when exploring.
+• Make a plan: The Met is large, and it's easy to get lost or off track when exploring.
 If you’re trying to take in the whole place in one visit, start with one of the side wings (Greco-Roman off to the left, or Egyptian off to the right.)
-Not only will this lead you through to other rooms, but you’ll also get to experience a historical timeline of cultural production from around the world.
+Not only will this lead you through to other rooms, but you’ll also experience a historical timeline of cultural production from around the world.

 • Stick around: The Met makes it easy for visitors to stay for an extended period of time, so don’t try and rush through.
-You’ll probably need 3-5 hours just to see the permanent collection, so take advantage of the many resting spots – found in just about every room – which can give your feet a break and let you take in the surrounding atmosphere.
+You’ll probably need 3-5 hours just to see the permanent collection, so take advantage of the resting spots – in just about every room – which can give your feet a break and let you take in the atmosphere.

 • See the Cloisters: Further uptown, the Cloisters are all about the art and architecture of Medieval Europe.
 With a ticket to the Met, you’ll also be able to visit the Cloisters on the same day.